Kneeling: Monarchs

-European knights in the Middle Ages and now
+European knights since the Middle Ages

-Kneeling is viewed as a sign of submission when it is done in a royal setting.
-One of the most common royal settings kneeling takes place is when a person is being knighted.
-When knighthood began in Europe in the Middle Ages, only men could be knights.
-When a change to include women was made, the knighted women were made dames.
-At the ritual portion of a religious knighthood ceremony in the Middle Ages the man that would later be knighted knelt before a chapel altar with a sword placed on it.
-During the accolade the man would kneel or bow before a knight, lord, or king to be dubbed with the flat side of a sword or a hand.
+Kneeling is viewed as a sign of submission when it is performed in a royal setting.
+One of the most common royal settings in which kneeling takes place is when a person is being knighted.
+When knighthood began in Europe in the Middle Ages, only men could become knights; when this was changed to include women, the knighted women were made dames.
+At the ritual portion of a religious knighthood ceremony in the Middle Ages, the man that would later be knighted knelt before a chapel altar with a sword placed on it.
+During the accolade, the man would kneel or bow before a knight, lord, or king to be dubbed with the flat side of a sword or a hand.

-When a knight kneels before royalty, they are proclaiming with the gesture that they are dedicated to serving and honoring the country or the Church.
+The gesture of kneeling before royalty to receive a knighthood is a way of proclaiming the person's dedication to serving and honoring their country or the Church.
 However, knighting ceremonies are not as rigid and demanding as they once were in the Middle Ages.
 There have been a few changes to the aspect of kneeling that have made the ceremony accessible to a more diverse number of people.
-Knighting ceremonies now usually take place with the Investiture, a special day when those that have been awarded with an honor from the Crown receive their award in person at a Royal residence.
+Knighting ceremonies now usually take place with the investiture, a special day when those that have been awarded with an honor from the Crown receive their award in person at a royal residence.
 Those that are present to be knighted are no longer required to take part in all of the expansive sections of the knighthood ceremony from the Middle Ages.
-One of the sections that has been done away with is the individual kneeling at a chapel altar with a sword placed on it.
-The individual is still required to kneel before the monarch during the accolade to be dubbed.
-They do so on an Investiture stool.
-While kneeling is seen as a sign of respect and humility in countries where there is a monarch, it is not considered commonplace in countries where there is not a monarch.
+One of the sections that has been waived is the need for the individual to kneel at a chapel altar with a sword placed on it.
+The person is still required to kneel before the monarch during the accolade in order to be dubbed, but they do so on an investiture stool.

+While kneeling is seen as a sign of respect and humility in countries that have a monarch, it is not considered commonplace in countries where there is no monarch.
 Because of this cultural difference, kneeling is not required for individuals from these countries when they are knighted.
-For example, when General Herbert Norman Schwarzkopf Jr. received an honorary knighthood from Queen Elizabeth II in 1991, he didn’t have to kneel when he was knighted because he is not a British subject.
-A few other exceptions of not kneeling before a monarch when being knighted is old age, physical inability, or health conditions.
+For example, when General Herbert Norman Schwarzkopf Jr. received an honorary knighthood from Queen Elizabeth II in 1991, he was not expected to kneel to receive his knighthood because he was not a British subject.
+Other exceptions for kneeling before a monarch when being knighted are old age, physical inability, or health conditions.